 The Ancient Egyptian civilisation was remarkable in many ways, not least in its durability.
 For over two thousand years their culture dominated the area leaving memorable monuments to their ingenuity and skill and their love of beauty and art.
 Unfortunately, there are many gaps in our knowledge of this ancient civilisation, and many arguments which may never be settled.

 There are links to pages on many of the Pharaohs, Queens and citizens of ancient Egypt on the page dedicated to the historical time period in which they lived.
 For further information on the sources of Egyptian history and some of the areas of contention check out the chronology section.

 With the development of farming, writing, animal husbandry and religion the ancient peoples of Egypt moved away from their nomadic past and established the foundations of the Ancient Egyptian culture.
 There are glimpses of the art, religion, burial practices, and political structures which would later become so associated with the Egyptian state.

 Dynasties Zero, One and Two

 The unification of Upper (southern) and Lower (northern) Egypt is thought to have taken place around 3100 B.C during Dynasty "Zero".
-There is some debate regarding the identity of the first Pharaoh of Upper and Lower Egypt.
+There is some debate regarding the identity of the first Pharaoh of Upper and Lower Egypt, called "Menes" by Manetho.
 The most likely contenders are Narmer and Hor-aha.
 The First and Second Dynasties are often grouped together as the Early Dynastic Period of Egypt.
-Many of the standard elements of Pharaonic power (such as the five names of the King and a complex state bureaucracy) were developed during this period.
 Their capital city was Tjeny (generally known by the Greek name Thinis or This), possibly located under the modern town of Girga.

 Dynasties Three to Six